 Follow the timetable and use the toilet before a train stop.

-Flip flops are handy to wear to avoid having to put shoes on and off to leave the cabin.
+Flip flops are handy to wear to the toilet to avoid having to put shoes on and off each time you leave the cabin.

 Station stops usually have small shops or platform vendors selling bread, fruit, cakes and snacks.